veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

 accountName = "ns4dnvglfstspus00001"
 veracityContainerSAS = "sv=2017-04-17&sr=c&sig=BPRAohaQyrwW4%2FCQt22BdJW%2FtVpv3qEH0LvQBbcZFJI%3D&st=2017-10-12T18%3A06%3A28Z&se=2017-10-12T20%3A06%3A01Z&sp=rwl"
 ```
-We now basically need to get a reference to the container using a SAS key
+We must now get a reference to the container using a SAS key.
 ```python
 try:
     sas_service = BlockBlobService(account_name=accountName, sas_token=veracityContainerSAS)
 except Exception as e:
     print("There was an error during SAS service creation.
 Details: {0}".format(e))
 ```
-And we are ready to perform read operation.
-At this point you should consult the documentation of the library azure.storage.blob.
-You may use the get_blob_to_path, get_blob_to_stream, get_blob_to_bytes, or get_blob_to_text methods.
-They are high-level methods that perform the necessary chunking when the size of the data exceeds 64 MB.
+We can now perform the read operation.
+At this point you should consult the documentation for the azure.storage.blob library.
+You can use the get_blob_to_path, get_blob_to_stream, get_blob_to_bytes, or get_blob_to_text methods.
+These are high-level methods that perform the necessary chunking when the size of the data exceeds 64 MB.

-We first use the get_blob to path method, and get
+We first use the get_blob_to_path method within a try…catch block,
 ```python
 try:
     sas_service.get_blob_to_path(containerName, blobName, 'downloadedName.csv')
 except Exception as e:
     print("There was an error during blob download.
 Details: {0}".format(e))
 ```
-We may also use the get_blob_to_text to read the content directly from a text blob
+We can also use the get_blob_to_text method to read the content directly from a text blob.
 ```python
 try:
     blob_text = sas_service.get_blob_to_text(containerName, blobName)